 A portable blood pressure unit worn to monitor and record your blood pressure every 20 – 30 mins for a 24 hour continuous period of wear. *Note: this is a $50 non OHIP-covered service

-PACE BARRIE is pleased to announce the opening of a diabetes clinic.
-Under the direction of Dr. John MacFayden and Dr. Alex Meadley, the primary focus of the clinic is the management of Type 2 Diabetes in patients with documented vascular disease to improve glycemic control and reduce further cardiac complications.
+PACE Barrie is pleased to announce the opening of a Type 2 Diabetes/Cardio-Metabolic Clinic.
+The primary focus of the clinic is the management of Type 2 Diabetes in patients with documented vascular disease to improve glycemic control and reduce further cardiac complications.
 To make an appointment, please call 705-721-4422 or fax your referral to 1-705-721-5577.